Club History

 Success also came at county level with county honours going to club members in the Surrey Women’s Championships in the 1940’s, 1950’s, 1970’s, 1980’s and 1990’s and in the Surrey Men’s Championships in the 1990’s.
 More recently, Martin Jewitt was Runner-Up in the Surrey Secretaries Championship in 2005, Rachel Winter was the Under-25 Pairs Champion in 2007, 2011, 2012 and 2013, Runner-Up in the Under-25 Singles and Under-31 Palm Trophy in 2012 and Under-25 Singles Champion in 2013.
 In 2015, Jonathan Winter became the Surrey Unbadged Singles Champion, the youngest ever to do so.
 In 2019, Barry Willingham, Peter Wilson, Martin Jewitt and Neil Winter, helped by Richard Simioni who played as a substitute in the 1/4 and 1/2 Finals, won the Surrey Senior Fours Competition, going on to represent Surrey at the National Championships where they reached the last 16 in England.
 In 2021, Neil Winter won the Surrey section of the National over-55 Singles, going on to represent Surrey at the National Championships at Leamington Spa.

-Wimbledon Park has been proud of its roots as a London Parks’ club and until a few years ago took part in the inter-club London Parks’ Jackson Shield winning this prestigious award for being the top London Parks’ Bowling Club in 1991 and winning the Daily Telegraph Cup on four occasions, 1936, 1938, 1944 and 50 years later in 1994.
+Wimbledon Park has been proud of its roots as a London Parks’ club and until a few years ago took part in the inter-club London Parks’ Jackson Shield winning this prestigious award for being the top London Parks’ Bowling Club in 1991 and winning the Daily Telegraph Cup, as Runners-Up in the same competition on four occasions, 1936, 1938, 1944 and 50 years later in 1994.
 Club members also won the London Parks’ Pairs in 2000.

 In 2017, Wimbledon Park bowlers again reached four Wimbledon and District Finals, in addition to winning the Men’s Singles Championship they finished as Runners-Up in the Ladies’ Singles Championship, the Men’s Pairs and the Mixed Triples.